OneIdentity/SafeguardPowerBI/SafeguardPasswords/README.md

 ## Release policy

-As of now, One Identity releases a new Power BI Connector with each feature release of SPS until 8 LTS.
+As of now, One Identity releases a new Power BI Connector with each feature release of SPP / SPS until 8 LTS.

 Releases have the following rules:

-- Release versioning follows the `v<connector-version>+sps-<sps-version>` convention
+- Release versioning follows the `v<connector-version>+[sps/spp]-<[sps/spp]-version>` convention
 - Connector versioning follows the `v<major.minor.patch(pre)>` convention
     - `major`: the new version includes breaking changes compared to the previous version
     - `minor`: the new version includes new functionalities without breaking changes compared to the previous version